 Bachelor of Arts Degrees

-MAJOR CONCENTRATION MINOR
+MAJOR

 Cultural Studies Africana

-Middle East

 Spanish/Latin American

 English Secondary Education English

 English Language Arts Teacher (6-12)

 - 1. Complete the University General Education Curriculum requirements. - 2.
 Complete the Department and Major Curriculum requirements. - 3.
-Complete the minimum number of semester credit hours required for graduation. - 4.
-Students pursuing a minor must fulfill the prerequisite requirements for any of the 18 credit hour courses required for the minor. - 5.
-Students pursuing a program must earn at least 25 percent of the credit hours required at Alabama A&M University. - 6.
-Students pursuing a program must earn at least 50 percent of course work in the major area at AAMU. - 7.
-Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc. - 8.
-A grade of "C" or above must be earned in each major course. - 9.
-Complete six hours of a foreign language. - 10.
+Complete six hours of a foreign language. - 4.
+Complete the minimum number of semester credit hours required for graduation. - 5.
+Students pursuing a minor must fulfill the prerequisite requirements for any of the 18 credit hour courses required for the minor. - 6.
+Students pursuing a program must earn at least 25 percent of the credit hours required at Alabama A&M University. - 7.
+Students pursuing a program must earn at least 50 percent of course work in the major area at AAMU. - 8.
+Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc. - 9.
+A grade of "C" or above must be earned in each major course. - 10.
 All students must take the departmental Exit Exam in their senior year as part of the requirement to obtain a BA degree in English.